webpack-contrib/coffee-loader/README.md

 ### Literate CoffeeScript

-For using Literate CoffeeScript you should setup:
+To use Literate CoffeeScript you should setup:

 **webpack.config.js**